mkbrechtel/patterns/docs/development/design/ddd-reference.md

 It is easy to get bogged down in an attempt to describe the context boundaries of models in systems where there simply are no boundaries.

-Well-­‐defined context boundaries only emerge as a result of intel ectual choices and social forces \(even though the people creating the systems may not always have been consciously aware of these causes at the time\).
+Well-defined context boundaries only emerge as a result of intel ectual choices and social forces \(even though the people creating the systems may not always have been consciously aware of these causes at the time\).
 When these factors are absent, or disappear, multiple conceptual systems and mix together, making definitions and rules ambiguous or contradictory.
 The systems are made to work by contingent logic as features are added.

 Dependencies crisscross the software.
 Cause and effect become more and more difficult to trace.
 Eventually the software congeals into a big ball of mud.